-The Health and Safety Officer (H&S officer) has the responsibility of being the competent person in health and safety and to provide competent health and safety advice to the school in accordance with Regulation 7 of the Management of Health and Safety at Work Regulations 1999:
+The Head of Compliance has the responsibility to provide competent health and safety advice to the school in accordance with Regulation 7 of the Management of Health and Safety at Work Regulations 1999:

-- Ensure staff training is carried out. - Update school policies in H&S and related subjects (e.g. fire safety etc.). - Consult with H & S consultant about new legislation and keep staff informed of any changes and their implications. - Chair regular H & S meetings. - o Carry out inspections and H&S audits of site and report outcomes to the Estates Director.
+- Ensure staff training is carried out, including the health & safety induction of new staff - Update school policies in H&S and other related policies - Consult with H & S consultant about new legislation and keep staff informed of any changes and their implications. - Investigate all accidents and near misses and report to the health & safety committee and governors - Chair regular H & S meetings half termly - Carry out inspections and H&S audits of site with the Estates Director and report outcomes to the DFO of any actions that may be appropriate - Conduct sample audits of the risk assessments termly

-Health and Safety Consultant
+4.13 Health and Safety Consultant

-To advise the DFO and H&S Officer on up and coming changes in legislation and its implications for the school.
-To provide Continual Professional Development for those that are responsible for ensuring and implementing the schools H&S policy and arrangements.
-To carry out safety audits on behalf of the school, and produce associated reports.
+To advise the DFO and Head of Compliance on changes in legislation and its implications for the school.
+To provide advice on the Continual Professional Development for those that are responsible for ensuring and implementing the schools H&S policy and arrangements.
+To carry out safety audits on behalf of the school and produce associated reports.
 To assist in the review of the Health and Safety Policy and arrangements.

-All other employees
+4.14 All other employees

-Take reasonable care for their own health and safety and that of others who may be affected by what they do, or fail to do.
-Cooperate with the school, fellow members of staff, contractors and others to enable them to make and keep the workplace safe.

-Raise health and safety concerns with their line manager.
+- Take reasonable care for their own health and safety and that of others who may be affected by what they do or fail to do.
+Cooperate with the school, fellow members of staff, contractors and others to enable them to make and keep the workplace safe. - Raise health and safety concerns with their line manager.

-Fire Marshalls
+4.15 Fire Marshalls

-All staff are trained as basic Fire Marshalls.
-Selected staff have full fire marshal training .
+Selected staff have full fire marshal training.

-Fire marshals are responsible for carrying out inspections of all the fire-related arrangements within their area of responsibility.
-They also have responsibilities to ensure that in the event of a fire, that all pupils, visitors and contractors are safely evacuated to the Assembly Point.
+- Fire marshals are responsible for carrying out inspections of all the fire-related arrangements within their area of responsibility. - Ensure that in the event of a fire, that all pupils, visitors and contractors are safely evacuated to the Assembly Point.